-Within each of the legislatively created Collaboratives and Providence, there shall be a Transition-Advisory Committee (TAC) that will conform to guidelines issued by RIDE.
-The membership of the TAC shall meet monthly during the school year.
-By the first of July of each year, the TAC shall submit to the State Transition Council an annual report of activities and recommendations.
+Within each of the legislatively created Collaboratives and Providence, there shall be a Transition Advisory Committee (T.A.C.) that will conform to guidelines issued by the RI Department of Education.
+The membership of the T.A.C. shall meet monthly during the school year.
+By the first of July of each year, the T.A.C. shall submit to the State Transition Council an annual report of activities and recommendations.